SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :no_entry: Use the service to remove an item from a cart.
 In this tutorial, create a cart item and then delete an item from a cart.

 For more information, see the [Articles in English Grammar](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki//005-Articles-in-English-Grammar) blog post.

+##### Contractions

+It is okay to use contractions for a people-centric approach, but avoid using contractions that may be difficult for non-native English speakers to understand.
+Specifically, do not use the following:
+:no_entry: Any will contractions, such as you’ll or we’ll.
+:no_entry: Any would contractions, such as we’d or you’d.
+:no_entry: Any contractions that sound like other words, such as they’re (there), it’s (its), or you’re (your).
+:no_entry: Avoid using contractions for negative imperatives such as don’t.
+Instead, use do not, which has more power.

 ##### Terminology
 Here is some terminology that people often struggle with, and guidelines that surround each topic.
 Click on them for more details and examples.<br>